Explanation of Orders Received for Machinery

 11. Survey Method

-The businesses in the survey complete the survey forms themselves; distribution and collection is conducted by the Cabinet Office via post and online.
+The surveyed companies complete the survey forms by themselves.
+Distribution and collection of the survey forms are conducted by the Cabinet Office via post and online.
 The Cabinet Office also undertakes the checking and tabulation of the survey forms.

 12. Notes on Using the Survey Results